 WhatsApp comes packed with multiple features, like chat, voice, or video calls can be used efficiently to support customers, making customer service improve drastically and ensuring that you provide personalized and direct treatment to each of the users.

-The app does not limit itself to the efficiency with just customer service.
+The app does not limit itself to efficiency with just customer service.
 It can also be used to take orders, or provide your customers with special discounts.

 Utilize Myriads of Features